How to Learn Conversational German Skills That Sparkle from Day 1

 4. Return to a Life Filled with German

 It’s essential to slide right back into your routine once you return back from Germany.
 Every book, movie and newspaper you consume should be in German.
 On your travels, make friends and connect with them when you come back—through Skype and email and phone calls.

 I find that it’s nice to open a WhatsApp account and add a group of friends you met in Germany.
 This way, you can constantly have a conversation with people from different backgrounds, with varying perspectives.

-Learning German words, phrases and pronunciation is only a fraction of what it takes to start conversing and speaking with people who also speak the language.
+Learning German words, phrases and pronunciation is only a fraction of what it takes to start conversing and speaking in German.
 I encourage you to build a strong daily training routine, and maybe, just maybe, consider taking the leap to live in German for awhile.
-Viel Glück!
-(Good luck!)